Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 An exception would be if it is desired to create a 3D model for a photo-realistic presentation or as a 3D "walkthrough" or in order to prove that the spaces in the layout are as intended.
 This can be helpful, but the time required in order to create a detailed 3D layout model -- and the resulting cost involved -- are ordinarily difficult to justify for yachts and workboats of less than around 60 to 80 feet.

-However, if a detailed 3D layout model were to be desired, in all likelihood Rhino would be the program of choice.
+If a detailed 3D layout model were the goal, in all likelihood Rhino would be the program of choice, as it would still allow the basic NURBS model to be brought back into Maxsurf for refinement or analysis.

 DETAILING THE PARTS

-If a design will be detailed for NC cutting, I will use Microstation to refine, edit, detail and prepare the 3D parts that have been exported from Workshop.
+If a design will be detailed for NC cutting, I will use Workshop to generate the basic structure model, including frames, stringers, bulkheads, plating, etc. I will then export the structural model to Microstation in order to refine, edit, detail and prepare the 3D parts for production.
 For this, I prefer to work in 3D, which results in a model that can be used for illustrating all the parts.
 The following image shows a screen shot of a vessel's structure from within Microstation.

 The VALDEMAR 53 Structure as Viewed in Microstation, Ready for Nesting - Click for Larger Image